xma711/notebook/database/README.md

-some stuff about database for django is in the django folder.
+Some stuff about database for django is in the django folder.

-things about sql is in the sql folder.
+Things about sql is in the sql folder.

-more to come...
+More to come...